Before we start with why we should migrate from legacy .NET Framework to .NET Core, let us discuss what these frameworks are and their brief history.

 The other cost is associated with not having enough innovation in legacy .NET Framework.
 Using the latest tools and frameworks becomes harder due to a lack of support.
 Hence, a lot of custom development and cost.

-Security Risks:
+Security Risks

-Given the fact that Microsoft has a complete focus on .NET Core and does not intend to make any feature change to .NET Framework 4.8, there is always a risk of security running in .NET Framework versions.
-Tough
+Given the fact that Microsoft has a complete focus on .NET Core and does not intend to make any feature changes to .NET Framework 4.8, there is always a risk of security running in .NET Framework versions.
+Though Microsoft clearly mentions that they will continue to provide security patches to .NET Framework 4.8, .NET Core always has the advantage given its open-source nature and being actively developed.

 Advantages of .NET Core

 ASP.NET Core Web Application is much faster than legacy ASP.NET Web Application.
 As of the day of writing this blog, based on tech empower performance tests, ASP.NET Core running on Kestrel Web Server on Linux, is 7th (Cloud test) and 8th (Physical box test) in the list of fastest Web applications.
-These tests are running on Linux box.
-So they also have legacy ASP.NET running in Mono in Linux (Nginx Web Server) as part of the tests.
-And legacy ASP.NET is currently in number 351 on the list.
+These tests are running on a Linux box.
+They also have legacy ASP.NET running in Mono in Linux (Nginx Web Server) as part of the tests.
+And legacy ASP.NET is currently number 351 on the list.

 In Database connectivity, ASP.NET Core Web Application running on Kestrel Web Server on Linux and making a single SQL query in a PostgreSQL database is on number 28th of the list.
-For the same test, legacy ASP.NET running in Mono in Linux (Nginx Web Server), connecting to a MySql database and making a single SQL query comes in number 399 of the list.
+For the same test, legacy ASP.NET running in Mono in Linux (Nginx Web Server), connecting to a MySql database and making a single SQL query comes in number 399 on the list.

 Note: Test number (Round 18) dated 07/09/2019